Last Updated on February 8, 2021

 - Bake until the granola's color has darkened to a toasty brown.

 - Let cereals cool completely, directly on the baking pan (to make it crisp!).

 - Store it in an airtight container for up to 3 weeks or serve it immediately.

 - Instead of tahini you could also use peanut butter

 Granola nutrition facts

 As nutrient dense as homemade granola cereals are, it is important to mention that they can contain up to five times as much calories as oatmeal.
-While this might count against them when it comes to weight management, don’t underestimate the huge health benefits of eating high fiber foods for breakfast.
+While this might count against them when it comes to weight management, don't underestimate the huge health benefits of eating fiber-rich foods for breakfast.